anna071387/DayWorkFlow/README.md

 ## Project purpose
 Presenting the worlds easiest Day Flow Scheduler.
-It is intended to be track your corrent hour by colorcoding the past - gray, present - maroon, and future hours in green.
+It is intended to track your current hour by color-coding the past - gray, present - maroon, and future hours in green.